cuijiyao01/docker-k8s-training/docker/Exercise 4 - Dockerfiles Extended.md

 ## Step 1: Creating the Dockerfile

 Create an new Dockerfile that starts `FROM scratch`.
-Since you want to get some credit for what you are doing, put a `LABEL maintainer="<your D/I-number>"` in there.
+Since you want to get some credit for what you are doing, put a `LABEL maintainer="<your C/D/I-number>"` in there.

-## Step 2: Setting up the Environment

-At SAP we more and more becoming proxy-less and most locations do not require a proxy anymore.
-You will be told by your trainer whether or not this is the case.

-**Only do this if you need a to use a proxy server, skip this step otherwise.**

-Set the `http_proxy` and `https_proxy` environment before we can continue.
-Use the `ENV` directive to set both variables to http://proxy.wdf.sap.corp:8080.

-We also need to make sure that the proxy is bypassed for computers within SAP so set the variable `no_proxy` to `.wdf.sap.corp` (the leading period(.) is important).

-## Step 3: Adding the root filesystem
+## Step 2: Adding the root filesystem

 Next, `ADD` the archive containing the root filesystem to the root `/` of your image.

 **Bonus question**: Could you use `COPY` instead of `ADD`?

-## Step 4: Install nginx
+## Step 3: Install nginx

 Since we just added a Debian root filesystem to our image, we have the package manager ready.
 Use the `RUN` command to build the package cache first (`apt-get` will not run without this step).